 www.hirds.niwa.co.nz

+Aotearoa New Zealand Climate Change Projections Quick Reference Guide, Ministry for the Environment, 2018.

+Aotearoa New Zealand Climate Change Projections Quick Reference Guide, Ministry for the Environment, 2023.

 It is noted that the Waikato Regional Policy Statement requires a minimum of 2.1°C to 2090 which is greater than the MfE figure quoted and the WRC figure must be used where the deign life gives a 2090 date.